sysxfml/bazzite-amd-hdmi-kde/README.md

 ](https://gitlab.freedesktop.org/dyllan500/linux/-/tree/harry-frl-v3-hdmi-vrr)
-Upstream source of the FRL patches: https://lore.kernel.org/amd-gfx/20260508182808.520863-1-harry.wentland@amd.com/T/#t This fork contains my claude assisted patch for getting VRR support enabled.
+Upstream source of the FRL patches: https://lore.kernel.org/amd-gfx/20260508182808.520863-1-harry.wentland@amd.com/T/#t This fork also contains the work down by Lawstorant https://github.com/Lawstorant/linux/tree/hdmi-7.1 adding VRR support

 ## What this image is *not*